Skip to main content

 • Concentrations are evaluated based on the group configuration for each defined metadata individually, e.g., for the combination of the metadata information "Material" and "Species".

 • The evaluation is performed metabolite by metabolite to each metadata set.
-The "80/20 rule" is applied: if more than 20% of concentrations in all groups have non-valid concentrations, e.g. < LOD, the metabolite is excluded from the loaded dataset.
+The "80/20 rule" is applied: if more than 20% of concentrations in all groups have non-valid concentrations, e.g. < LOD, the metabolite is excluded from the loaded results.

 Imputation

-Data imputation is a process that replaces unusable or removed values (defined below) before any further data processing is performed, such as statistical analysis.
+Imputation is a process that replaces unusable or removed values (defined below) before any further data processing is performed, such as statistical analysis.

 Imputation is only performed for metabolites not excluded.